4 Best Ways to Melt Peanut Butter (Updated 2023)

 How to Melt Peanut Butter

 There are four ways of approaching this.
-Read on to find out which way suits you best and what method works the easiest for you.
+Read on to find out which way suits you best and which method works the easiest for you.

 - Put your desired amount of peanut butter in a microwave-safe bowl.